Node.js Buffer Operations: Views, Copies, and Memory Ownership

 longLivedCache.set(key.toString("hex"), Buffer.from(value));

-}The views are temporary parsing aids.
-The moment value goes into longLivedCache, it becomes an independent copy.
-The key becomes a string, which is also independent of the original Buffer bytes.
-The cache entry is now self-contained and does not retain a much larger dataBuffer.
+}The views here are temporary parsing aids.
+Once value is stored in longLivedCache, it becomes an independent copy.
+The key is converted to a string, which is also independent of the original Buffer bytes.
+The cache entry is now self-contained and does not retain the larger dataBuffer.

-Library code often returns views and makes that contract explicit.
-Returned views reflect later mutations to the original buffer and retain its backing memory, so the caller must decide whether to copy.
+Library code can return views, but that contract must be explicit.
+Returned views reflect later mutations to the original buffer and retain its backing memory.
+The caller must decide whether to copy -

 /**